The foundationThe Gwen and Edna Jones Foundation was established in 1974 by sisters, Gwen and Edna Jones.

 The Misses Jones, as they were widely known, owned The Union Station.
 At over 5000 acres, The Union Station was one of the largest agricultural properties in the Western District of Victoria.

 Gwen and Edna had lived on the property at Woolsthorpe, just north of Warrnambool, for much of their lives.
-With neither sister having an heir to whom they could bequeath their considerable assets, the Foundation was established for the benefit of the community after their deaths.
+The Foundation was established for the benefit of the community after their deaths.

 Both ladies lived long and full lives, with Edna passing away in 1995 at age 85 and Gwen in 2000 at age 91.